-Mike holds one patent.
+Mike is a named inventor.
 He received an MSEE from the University of California, Berkeley, and a BSEE from Rice University.

-Alan's experience has touched upon many areas including integration of ruggedized systems in military vehicles (BAE Systems), electric motor design (Emerson Motor Company), high power radio-frequency waveguide layout (Selex Sistemi Integrati), design of fiber optic amplifiers and transceivers (Agere Systems), and laser test and measurement (Photon, Inc.).
+Alan's experience has touched upon areas including fluorescence detector design, integration of ruggedized electronics in military vehicles, electric motor design, design of fiber optic amplifiers and transceivers, and laser test and measurement.

 Alan holds BS (magna cum laude) and MS degrees in Mechanical Engineering from Washington University in St. Louis.

-Kevin Dunk has an educational background in the fields of aerospace engineering, applied mathematics and civil engineering.
-He specializes in test fixture design, system testing, fluid ingress testing, root cause analysis and reliability analysis.
-Kevin has also worked on bill of materials and design history files for MQA processes.
+Kevin Dunk has an educational background in the fields of aerospace engineering and applied mathematics.
+He specializes in test fixture design, manufacturing processes, fluid ingress testing, root cause analysis and reliability analysis.
+Kevin has also worked on bill of materials, design history files and device master records for MQA processes.

 Kevin holds a BS in Aerospace Engineering with a Minor in Mathematics from California Polytechnic State University in San Luis Obispo.

-Mike has an AA/AS degree in Electromechanical Design, and has participated in a wide variety of CAD education and certification programs.
+Mike holds an AA/AS degree in Electromechanical Design, and has participated in a wide variety of CAD education and certification programs.

-Sophia is a Mechanical Engineer at Triple Ring where has contributed to projects for clients in industries ranging from aerospace to medical devices.
-She previously was a Bioengineer at Minnow Medical (formerly Vessix Vascular, now part of Boston Scientific).
-While there she developed testing protocols, circuit designs, flow analyses, and laboratory experiments related to intravascular ultrasound.
+Sophia has contributed to project for clients in industries ranging from aerospace to medical devices.
+Before joining the Triple Ring team, she was a Bioengineer at Minnow Medical.
+While there, she developed testing protocols, circuit designs, flow analyses and laboratory experiments related to catheter design and intravascular ultrasound.

-Sophia holds Bachelors (Sc.B.) and Masters (Sc.M.) degrees in Mechanical Engineering from Brown University and serves as a high school robotics team mentor.
+Sophia holds Bachelors (Sc.B) and Masters (Sc.M.) degrees in Mechanical Engineering from Brown University.
+In her free time, she mentors a high school robotics team.